-The following abbreviations and terms may be used within this report:

-Biota Flora and fauna of a particular place.
-Bund a wall around a tank to contain its contents in the case of a leak. g/m grams per cubic metre, and equivalent to milligrams per litre (mg/L).
+The following abbreviations and terms may be used within this report: Biota Flora and fauna of a particular place.
+Bund A wall around a tank to contain its contents in the case of a leak. g/m3 Grams per cubic metre, and equivalent to milligrams per litre (mg/L).
 In water, this is also equivalent to parts per million (ppm), but the same does not apply to gaseous mixtures.
-Incident an event that is alleged or is found to have occurred that may have actual or potential environmental consequences or may involve non-compliance with a consent or rule in a regional plan.
-Registration of an incident by the Council does not automatically mean such an outcome had actually occurred.
-Intervention action/s taken by Council to instruct or direct actions be taken to avoid or reduce the likelihood of an incident occurring.
-Investigation action taken by Council to establish what were the circumstances/events surrounding an incident including any allegations of an incident Incident Register Unauthorised Incident Register - contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan.
-L/s litres per second.
-Mixing zone the zone below a discharge point where the discharge is not fully mixed. with the receiving environment.
+Incident An event that is alleged or is found to have occurred that may have actual or potential environmental consequences or may involve non-compliance with a consent or rule in a regional plan.
+Registration of an incident by the Council does not automatically mean such an outcome has actually occurred.
+Intervention Action/s taken by the Council to instruct or direct actions to be taken to avoid or reduce the likelihood of an incident occurring.
+Investigation Action taken by the Council to establish the circumstances/events surrounding an incident including any allegations of an incident.
+Incident Register Unauthorised Incident Register - contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan.
+L/s Litres per second.
+Mixing zone The zone below a discharge point where the discharge is not fully mixed with the receiving environment.
 For a stream, conventionally taken as a length equivalent to 7 times the width of the stream at the discharge point.
-NTU Nephelometric Turbidity Unit, a measure of the turbidity of water. рН a numerical system for measuring acidity in solutions, with 7 as neutral.
+NTU Nephelometric Turbidity Unit, a measure of the turbidity of water. рН A numerical system for measuring acidity in solutions, with 7 as neutral.
 Numbers lower than 7 are increasingly acidic and higher than 7 are increasingly alkaline.
 The scale is logarithmic i.e. a change of 1 represents a ten-fold change in strength.
 For example, a pH of 4 is ten times more acidic than a pH of 5.
-Physicochemical measurement of both physical properties(e.g. temperature, clarity, density) and chemical determinants (e.g. metals and nutrients) to characterise the state of an environment.
-Resource consent refer Section 87 of the RMA.
+Physicochemical Measurement of both physical properties (e.g. temperature, clarity, density) and chemical determinants (e.g. metals and nutrients) to characterise the state of an environment.
+Resource consent Refer Section 87 of the RMA.
 Resource consents include land use consents (refer Sections 9 and 13 of the RMA), coastal permits (Sections 12, 14 and 15), water permits (Section 14) and discharge permits (Section 15).
 RMA Resource Management Act 1991 and subsequent amendments.
-SS suspended solids.
-Temp temperature, measured in °C (degrees Celsius).
-Turb turbidity, expressed in NTU.
-UI Unauthorised Incident.
+SS Suspended solids.
+Temp Temperature, measured in degrees Celsius (°C).
+Temp Turb Temperature, measured in degrees Celsius (°C).
+Turbidity, expressed in NTU.

-For further information on analytical methods, contact the Council's laboratory
+For further information on analytical methods, contact the Council's laboratory.